cloud-gov/cg-site/_posts/2022-02-04-release-notes.md

 ---
 layout: post
 date: February 4, 2022
-title: "February 4th cloud.gov Change Log"
+title: "February 4th Cloud.gov Change Log"
-excerpt: The cloud.gov team is working on providing change logs so everyone can see new features and updates.
+excerpt: The Cloud.gov team is working on providing change logs so everyone can see new features and updates.
 ---

-The cloud.gov team is working on providing change logs so everyone can see new features and updates.
+The Cloud.gov team is working on providing change logs so everyone can see new features and updates.
 Highlights this month include changes to several of the platform buildpacks.

 # Change Log
 ## Customer Facing